voschezang/ABM/README.md

 flow -- number of cars generated per lane per second (stochastic)

-max_speed -- maximum speed cars will try to travel at in km/h (will be converted to m/s).
+max_speed_mu -- maximum speed cars will try to travel at in km/h (will be converted to m/s).

+max_speed_sigma -- standard deviation

 car_length -- length of each car.